andreabellome/saturn_moon_tours/README.md

 # Saturn moon tours using MATLAB
-This folder contains AUTOMATE toolbox (MATLAB-based) for designing moon tours in Saturn system.
+This folder contains AUTOMATE toolbox (100% MATLAB-based) for designing moon tours in Saturn system.
 AUTOMATE is meant to assess the feasibility of different moon tours using Tisserand graphs (TGs).
 The tours can include v-infinity leveraging transfers (VILTs), full-resonant and pseudo-resonant transfers, as well as intersections on the Tisserand graphs (i.e., transfer orbits between different moons).
 This project is the result of a collection of papers and theses.
 The main references are: Strange et al. [[1]](#1), Takubo et al. [[2]](#2), and Bellome [[3]](#3).

 The corresponding Python implementation can be found in ESA's MIDAS tool at: